 Projects available in Nepal

 Volunteering Solutions gives it's volunteers a great opportunity to learn the culture, history and language of Nepal.
 Orientation week is aimed to...

 Be a part of summer volunteer program in Nepal to get a life-changing experience, suitable for high school & college students, teens, gap year...

 2-week volunteering and travel project in Nepal lets volunteers help the children in the country, assisting the local staff in administration and...

 Be a part of the 1 Week Special Short Term Volunteer Program in Kathmandu, Nepal, with Volunteering Solutions and contribute effectively towards...

-Interns joining the Medical internship Program gets the opportunity to work at the local government and private Nepalese Hospitals and medical...
+Interns joining the Medical internship in Nepal get the opportunity to work at the local government and private Nepalese Hospitals and medical...

 Be a volunteer for the women empowerment project in Nepal with Volunteering Solutions and contribute effectively towards the lives of the...